freeradical13/freeradical13.github.io/index.md

 ### Immunohistochemistry

-[Immunohistochemistry][] (IHC, or [immunofluorescence][]) uses an antibody that targets something in the cell and couples the antibody to a fluorophore (together called a fluorescent antibody).
+[Immunohistochemistry][] (IHC, or [immunofluorescence][]) uses an antibody that targets something in the cell and couples the antibody to a fluorophore (together called a fluorescent antibody) or another chemical (e.g. [HRP][]) that creates a colored dye when stained.
 Example fluorophores are Alexa488 (emits green when excited by blue), Alexa568 (emits red when excited by yellow/green), fluorescein (emits red when excited by yellow/green), and rhodamine (emits red when excited by yellow/green).

 Indirect immunohistochemistry uses a "primary antibody" or anti-A (with anti- standing for antibody and A being the antigen or target cellular structure) along with a "secondary antibody" that binds to the primary antibody.
-The secondary antibody has the fluorophore attached.
-This technique is popular because the process of creating an antibody with fluorophore is not simple and yet that fluorescent antibody has a generic target of the primary antibody rather than the specific antigen targeted with the primary antibody which may be separately made.
+The secondary antibody has the fluorophore or dye-related substance attached.
+This technique is popular because the process of creating the secondary antibody is not simple and yet it has a generic target of the primary antibody rather than the specific antigen targeted with the primary antibody which may be separately made.
+This may reduce costs and the targeting of a more pronounced primary antibody may amplify the microscopy signal.

-Direct immunohistochemistry uses a single antibody with fluorophore.
-Although it lacks some of the benefits of indirect immunohistochemistry and generally shows a dimmer image, it is generally faster.
+Direct immunohistochemistry uses a single antibody with fluorophore or dye-related substance attached.
+It lacks some of the benefits of indirect immunohistochemistry and generally shows a dimmer image, although it tends to be a simpler procedure.

-[Immunocytochemistry][] (ICC) is immunohistochemistry applied to cultures with most of the extracellular matrix removed.
+[Immunocytochemistry][] (ICC) is like immunohistochemistry but focused on just the cells without anything else such as extracellular matrix.

 [Bovine Serum Albumin][] (BSA) is a protein used as a blocking buffer which binds non-specific binding sites and increases the chances that antibodies will only bind to antigens of interest.

+### Viability assay

+A [viability assay][] studies cells and tissues under experimental conditions.
+Examples include observing proliferation and death depending on growth factors (proliferation assay), toxicity (cytotoxicity assay), drug effectiveness, etc. These assays generally work by introducing a reagent that interacts with metabolic chemicals produced by living cells such as ATP, NADH, etc. The reacted product has fluro- or chemiluminescence that may be observed by microscopy.
+The amount of color change is an approximation of the amount of cells and their liveliness.

+One common assay is the [MTT assay][].
+A similar assay is the MTS assay (same as WST) in which MTS tetrazolium is reduced by NADH-dependent dehydrogenase enzymes in metabolically active cells and generates a formazan dye which can be measured in the 490-500nm range.

 ### Electrophoresis